-The internship for students from the School of Art, Design & Media (ADM) is an optional programme.
-If students opt to do the internship, they must be committed to undergo a minimum 5-week internship programme at an organisation.
+Undergraduate students from the School of Art, Design & Media (ADM) will undergo a compulsory 10 weeks internship programme at the end of their third year from May to July.
+Upon successful completion of the internship, students will be awarded 5 academic units.
 The objective of ADM internship is to instill students with the right work attitudes and professionalism so that they can become more effective and productive in their respective field much faster than it usually is for graduates without such experience.

 HSS Professional Attachment Programme

 The duration for Professional Attachment at the School of Humanities and the School of Social Sciences is 8 to 10 weeks to be undertaken at the end of their third year of study.
 On successful completion, students will be awarded five academic units to be used to fulfill their unrestricted elective requirements.